et-codes/chat-app/README.md

 Follow the steps below to run your own local copy of [Yadda<sup>3</sup>](https://et-chat-app.herokuapp.com/).

-1. Clone both the [chat-frontend](https://github.com/et-codes/chat-frontend) and [chat-backend](https://github.com/et-codes/chat-backend) repositories into a local project directory.
+1. Clone the [chat-app](https://github.com/et-codes/chat-app) repository into a local project directory.
 1. Let's start by setting up the back end first:
+   1. Change the working directory to `back-end`.
    1. Install the `poetry` dependency management tool. ([Link](https://python-poetry.org/docs/#installation))
-   1. Run `poetry shell` in the `chat-backend` directory.
+   1. Run `poetry shell`.
-   1. Run `poetry install` in the `chat-backend` directory.
+   1. Run `poetry install`.
    1. Set environment variable `DEVELOPMENT_MODE` to `false`.
    1. Set environment variable `SECRET_KEY` to any string you want.
    1. Install [PostgreSQL](https://www.postgresql.org/download/) and create a new database.